What is servant leadership—and what is it not?

 When Cheryl Bachelder was named CEO of Popeye’s Louisiana Kitchen in 2007, the restaurant chain was a stagnant brand and struggling financially.
 In her book “Dare to Serve”, Bachelder tells the story of how she worked to create a servant leadership culture at Popeyes as a means to reverse the company’s fortunes.
 She was successful.
 By the time Popeyes sold for $1.8B to Restaurant Brands International (owner of Burger King and Tim Hortons), the company’s sales and profits were up; market share had increased, and franchisees and customers were happier than ever before

-At its core, becoming a servant leader involves moving from being self-serving to serving others.
+At its core, becoming a servant leader involves moving from being self-serving to serving the needs others.

 You might ask, “Who wouldn’t want to practice servant leadership?
 And what leader would want to be considered self-serving?”